Balduin Hoyoul

-Balduin Hoyoul (1547–1548 - 26 November 1594) was a Renaissance composer of the Franco-Flemish school.
+Balduin Hoyoul (1547 or 1548 - 26 November 1594) was a Belgian Renaissance composer of the Franco-Flemish school.

 Hoyoul was born in Liège.
-From the age of 13 he was a discant singer at the court in Stuttgart under Ludwig Daser.
-Between 1563 and 1564 he was a pupil of Lassus in Munich.
-In 1589 Hoyoul took over from his father-in-law as Hofkapellmeister in Stuttgart.
-In 1593 he applied, unsuccessfully, for the more prestigious court post at Dresden.
-He died of the plague in Stuttgart in 1594, and was succeeded in Stuttgart by another pupil of Lassus, Leonhard Lechner.
+From the age of 13, he was a descant singer at the court in Stuttgart under Ludwig Daser.
+Between 1563 and 1564, he was a pupil of Orlando di Lasso in Munich.
+In 1589, Hoyoul took over from his father-in-law as Hofkapellmeister in Stuttgart.
+In 1593, he applied, unsuccessfully, for the more prestigious court post at Dresden.
+He died of the plague in Stuttgart in 1594 and was succeeded in Stuttgart by another pupil of Lasso, Leonhard Lechner.